JuliaPy/SymPy.jl/examples/matrices.md

 ----

 To create diagonal matrices, use `diag`.
 The arguments to `diag` can be either numbers or matrices.
-A number is interpreted as a `1\times 1` matrix.
+A number is interpreted as a `1 x 1` matrix.
 The matrices are stacked diagonally.
 The remaining elements are filled with `0`\ s.